araobp/unity-excavator/README.md

 I sometimes download point cloud data from this site for some experiments on Unity: https://pointcloud.pref.shizuoka.jp/lasmap/ankenmap

 Note: Unreal Engine 4 supports "LiDAR Point Cloud" plugin that can import LAS data into a level on Unreal Engine.

-## The reason why I open this project

-I am migrating from Unity to Unreal Engine for some reasons, but I continue using Unity on weekend works as my hobby.
-Unity and C#/VisualStudio are greate tools for creating 3D mobile apps.